sgherbst/anasymod/README.md

 A GUI will pop up and guide you through the rest of the installation.
 Note that you'll need a Xilinx account (free), and that you can select the free WebPACK license option if you're planning to work with relatively small FPGAs like the one on the Pynq-Z1 board.

-After the Xilinx installation finishes, please add the binary directory containing **vivado** to the system path (the default location is **/tools/Xilinx/Vivado/\*/bin/**).

 To install GTKWave and Icarus Verilog, run the following in a terminal:
 ```shell
 > sudo apt-get install gtkwave
 > sudo apt-get install iverilog
 ```

-## Installing Vivado

-## Installing Icarus Verilog

-## Installing

-Please make sure that those tools are installed, and note that on Windows, GTKwave and Icarus Verilog can be installed at the same time using the latest Icarus binary [here](http://bleyer.org/icarus/).

-After installing those tools, please make sure that the binary directories for Icarus Verilog, GTKWave, and Vivado are in your system path.
-(The tool locations can also be defined with special environment variables, but this is usually not as convenient as just adding the tools to your system path.)

 ## Running the Simulation Example